moorepants/dissertation/motioncapture.rst

    attached to the headtube of the bicycle and attached to the front railing of the treadmill.
 This allowed the rider to not have to pedal.
 The rider kept the cranks horizontal and was left to choose which foot he wanted forward.
-   The rope could have potentially applied lateral forces to the frame if the rider drifted too much laterally, but we also held the rope taught and moved left and right to lessen the effect.
+   The rope could potentially have applied lateral forces to the frame if the rider drifted too much laterally, but we also held the rope taught and moved left and right to lessen the effect.
 Line tracking
-   The line tracking manuever was the same at the normal manuever except that the rider was instructed to keep his front wheel on a line we drew on the treadmill.
+   The line tracking maneuver was the same at the normal maneuver except that the rider was instructed to keep his front wheel on a line we drew on the treadmill.
 This caused the rider to focus on not only stabilization but lateral deviation control.
 No-hand
-   We did some experiments with no hand riding (i.e. no steering control).
-The riders placed their hands on their hips and attempted to stablize roll and yaw.
+   We did some experiments with no hands riding (i.e. no steering control).
+The riders placed their hands on their hips and attempted to stabilize roll and yaw.
 Most of the these runs were with pedaling, but a few were taken with towing.